 An Open Call for New Ideas

-Have thoughts on how to improve government effectiveness through the use of evidence and data?
-We're always looking for new ideas to expand our policy portfolio.
+Have thoughts on how to advance a vision of a modern industrial policy?
+We’re always looking for new ideas to expand our policy portfolio.